-Notice to Prospective Investors in the Dubai International Financial Centre persons of a type specified in the Offered Securities Rules of the DFSA.
+This prospectus supplement relates to an Exempt Offer in accordance with the Offered Securities Rules of the Dubai Financial Services Authority ("DFSA").
+This prospectus supplement is intended for distribution only to persons of a type specified in the Offered Securities Rules of the DFSA.
 It must not be delivered to, or relied on by, any other person.
 The DFSA has no responsibility for reviewing or verifying any documents in connection with Exempt Offers.
 The DFSA has not approved this prospectus supplement nor taken steps to verify the information set forth herein and has no responsibility for the prospectus supplement.
 The shares to which this prospectus supplement relates may be illiquid and/or subject to restrictions on their resale.
 Prospective purchasers of the shares offered should conduct their own due diligence on the shares.
 If you do not understand the contents of this prospectus supplement you should consult an authorized financial advisor.